aradmargalit/milameter/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Mock Data
+Not all of us have a GSP.
+In order to test with prodlike data, set `NEXT_PUBLIC_INCLUDE_TEST_ITEM` to `true` in your environment.
+It is true by default for your convenience.
+This puts a test activity at the front of your list.
+If you'd like to test Garmin functionality, select the `.fit` file in [`src/mockData`](./src/mockData/).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: